d-zarn/d-zarn/README.md

 ### HoleOut - A Golf Scorekeeping App
 ![HoleOutDark_256x256](https://github.com/user-attachments/assets/35d9600c-af0f-44ab-b52f-e79880bffa8c)

-This app is a very simplified version of the scorekeeping apps available today, and a perpetual work-in-progress.
+A perpetual work-in-progress.
 The app implements a simple UI and the ability to play and score rounds at a few local courses.
-Rounds can be saved to history to look back on once you've completed it.
+So far rounds can be scored, and can be saved to history to review once you've completed it.

-I plan on implementing a stats view which summarizes your statistics from saved rounds for some nice visual feedback on your performance over time.
-I'm also hoping to add a watch companion app with scoring and hopefully GPS distance capabilities, As well as exploring other iOS features such as Live Notifications and HealthKit integrations.